Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents

 Our method may also be applied to other asset classes, such as commodities and foreign exchanges, provided they can be modeled by binomial trees.
 Specifically, frameworks like the Black-Derman-Toy model ($\text{BDT}$)~\cite{BDT} could be adapted to analyze a mean-field equilibrium for risk-free interest rates.
 Furthermore, various practitioner techniques, such as implied binomial trees, can now serve as valuable tools for investigating the $\text{MFE}$ in our framework, advancing beyond their initial purpose.
 (For a comprehensive overview of general Markov processes in finance, see, e.g., \cite{Rieder} and \cite{Hernandez}.)

 Nevertheless, there remain several important challenges waiting for further research.
 First, extensions to general multinomial trees and multi-asset frameworks constitute interesting future research directions.
 Although our framework remains conceptually the same, there appear several hurdles to be overcome. \bi[noitemsep] \item Although it is not difficult to put appropriate assumptions so that there exists a unique optimal solution, its explicit form is generally unavailable. \item There are more degrees of freedom in the transition probabilities than are imposed by the market-clearing conditions.
-This remaining freedom must be fixed by imposing an appropriate dependence structure among the assets. \ei Due to these issues, while the second point might be beneficial for flexibility, numerical costs would be significantly higher than the single asset case, in particular, in the presence of common noises.
+This remaining freedom must be fixed by imposing an appropriate dependence structure among the assets. \ei Due to these issues, while the second point might be beneficial for flexibility, computational costs would be significantly higher than the single asset case, in particular, in the presence of common noises.
 The fact that the market-clearing condition alone does not uniquely determine the price processes in the presence of multiple stocks is already well known.